saya1a/Documentation/kubernetes/README.md

 1. DNS-Based Service Discovery
 2. environment variable-based discovery

 The most common method is DNS-based discovery, where Kubernetes uses CoreDNS (or Kube-DNS) to resolve service names into stable, internal cluster IPs.
-Each service in Kubernetes is automatically assigned a DNS name in the format <service-name>.<namespace>.svc.cluster.local, allowing applications to reference other services using human-readable names instead of IP addresses.
+Each service in Kubernetes is automatically assigned a DNS name in the format _servicename.namespace.svc.cluster.local_, allowing applications to reference other services using human-readable names instead of IP addresses.

 For example, a frontend application can connect to a backend service using _http://backend.default.svc.cluster.local_